byronka/minum/README.md

   test where other well-known frameworks like Mustache only made it to 22,000 (and ours uses about a hundredth as much code, meaning you can actually understand it all and even improve it)
+- Relatedly, let's talk about resource usage.
+I'm mainly talking about CPU, memory, and disk here, and consequently number of computers required.
+Because this framework contains all the pieces you would need for a web application, the framework lowers your expenses.
+  It will run on a low-performance machine easily.
+On the lower bounds of business capability it only needs about 10 megabytes of memory to run.
+Naturally, if your business requirements include large caches, that number would jump, but that's on you.
+- Also, the framework embraces the bleeding edge of Java technology, like virtual threads, which allow it to manage, for example, ten thousand concurrent requests using several dozen megabytes (as opposed to the more typical 10-20 gigs)
+- I will admit that there are individual components out there, like template rendering engines and loggers, that can smoke us on perf.
+But, they do it by incorporating absolutely humungous, indecipherable code.
+Which increases the surface area of the program.
+Which increases the likelihood of bugs.
+Not saying this code is perfect, but the emphasis is on minimalism and simplicity:

+  >I conclude that there are two ways of constructing a software design: One way is to
+  >make it so simple that there are obviously no deficiencies and the other way is to
+  >make it so complicated that there are no obvious deficiencies.
+  >
+  > Tony Hoare,  _1980 ACM Turing award lecture_
+- There's a system approach that glues together all these components.
+Yes, you can absolutely pull in other dependencies to work here, but the patterns here show what a user-value-oriented codebase looks like.
+This system has maintainability, minimal resource consumption, quality, and performance in mind.

 System requirements:
 --------------------